citynetwork/docs/docs/howto/openstack/nova/new-server.md

       applications.
     * The _Low Latency Disk_ profile is for servers that boot off of a local low-latency disk.
-    * The _GPU_ profile is for servers that boot off of a local SSD disk and, most importantly, have direct access to an NVIDIA vGPU.

     We should point out that not _all_ profiles may be available in any region.
 Choose the _Generic_ profile for now, which is available in any